XielQs/DiscordRPC/README.md

 But if you want an overview of the API, here it is:

-- `DiscordRPC_init(DiscordRPC* discord, const char* clientId, DiscordEventHandlers* handlers)` - Initialize Discord RPC
+- `DiscordRPC_init(DiscordRPC* discord, const char* client_id, DiscordEventHandlers* handlers)` - Initialize Discord RPC
   - `discord` - Pointer to the DiscordRPC struct
-  - `clientId` - Your Discord application client ID
+  - `client_id` - Your Discord application client ID
-  - `handlers` - Pointer to the DiscordEventHandlers struct (not implemented yet, pass NULL)
+  - `handlers` - Pointer to the DiscordEventHandlers struct
 - `DiscordRPC_shutdown(DiscordRPC* discord)` - Shutdown Discord RPC
   - `discord` - Pointer to the DiscordRPC struct
-- `DiscordRPC_setActivity(DiscordRPC* discord, DiscordActivity activity)` - Set the activity
+- `DiscordRPC_setActivity(DiscordRPC* discord, DiscordActivity* activity)` - Set the activity
   - `discord` - Pointer to the DiscordRPC struct
-  - `activity` - DiscordActivity struct containing the activity data (pass NULL to clear the activity)
+  - `activity` - Pointer to the DiscordActivity struct containing the activity data (pass NULL to clear the activity)
+- `DiscordRPC_acceptInvite(DiscordRPC* discord, const char* user_id)` - Accept an invite from a user
+  - `discord` - Pointer to the DiscordRPC struct
+  - `user_id` - The ID of the user to accept the invite from
+- `DiscordRPC_declineInvite(DiscordRPC* discord, const char* user_id)` - Decline an invite from a user
+  - `discord` - Pointer to the DiscordRPC struct
+  - `user_id` - The ID of the user to decline the invite from
 - `DiscordActivity` - Struct containing the activity data
   - `state` - The state of the activity (e.g. "Playing")
   - `details` - The details of the activity (e.g. "Playing a game")